Creating a company culture that elevates employees’ passions

-In founding Jabian, you broke the consulting firm mold, promising that your consultants only work in their home market and have the opportunity to deeply invest in their community instead of classic consulting firms where you work out of remote markets all week.
+You broke the consulting firm mold at Jabian, promising that your consultants only work in their home market.
 Tell us the origins and how you make it so.

 For us, it’s important to keep folks in their market 7-days-a-week and help them make meaningful contributions to their community.

 Everyone knows they’re joining Jabian for a career, not a job.
 And part of what they’re going to do is be part of their community, one way or another.
 They’re going to be doing something: serving on a board, serving at their school.
 Whatever it is, they’re going to be part of their community.
 So, I’m proud to say 100% of our employees are involved.